tucows/percona-formula/README.md

 - Remove MySQL users without host or without username
 - Import MySQL timezone information
 - Enables and starts MySQL service
+- When using custom paths for logging ensure mysql-error.log and mysql-slow.log are present with correct permissions

 ### Monitoring Cacti